 Honoring Arab American Authors

-Continue to honor the contributions of Arab Americans by bringing Youth Equity Stewardship to your school.
-Youth Equity Stewardship (YES) is an innovative and experiential learning process that activates and sustains authentic partnerships between adults and students leading to compelling, sustainable, vibrant communities.
-Facilitators foster multi-generational collaboration through music, movement, and visual arts to address complex educational challenges with an asset-based, solution-oriented process that drives continuous improvement.
+Continue to honor the contributions of Arab Americans by bringing Youth Empowered Stewardship (YES) to your school.
+YES is an innovative and experiential learning process that activates and sustains authentic partnerships between adults and students, leading to compelling, sustainable, and vibrant communities.
+Facilitators foster multigenerational collaboration through music, movement, and visual arts to address complex educational challenges with an asset-based, solution-oriented process that drives continuous improvement.
+YES aligns with the messages in these books by empowering youth to share their voices and foster equity through creativity and connection.